This blog post is part three in a six-part series by Larry Doty examining how new graduates can compete and excel in a global economy.

 Consistently making a concerted effort to work well with others and understanding their needs will immediately allow you to stand out among your peers.
 However, if you can’t adapt to the growing emphasis on collaboration, you may just get left behind.

-Since 2008, Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Educational Funding, and Senior System Undergraduate Dean.
+Since 2008, Larry Doty has been appointed to various positions of leadership at Herzing University including Academic Dean, Director of Education and Financial Aid, and Senior System Undergraduate Dean.
 Larry Doty currently serves as the Associate Provost of Academic Support for Herzing University.
 During his time at the Minneapolis campus, Mr. Doty successfully provided oversight to multiple accreditation initiatives at the programmatic and institutional level.
 He quickly developed a reputation for developing high performing teams and exceeding institutional expectations in areas such as budgeting and planning, team development, and student retention.